Newborn assessment | Medical Council of Canada

 Enabling Objectives

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

-2. neonatal history (e.g., Apgar scores, feeding and elimination);
+2. neonatal history (e.g., Apgar scores, feeding and elimination),

-3. psychosocial history (e.g., maternal mental health, home environment, family supports);
+3. psychosocial history (e.g., maternal mental health, home environment, family supports),

-4. systematic newborn physical examination, with particular attention to indications of an acute illness (e.g., jaundice, hydration status);
+4. systematic newborn physical examination, with particular attention to indications of an acute illness (e.g., jaundice, hydration status),

-6. caregiver(s)’ concerns;
+6. caregiver concerns;

-2. list and interpret critical investigations, including
+2. list critical investigations and interpret the results of the investigations, including

 3. bilirubin measurement;